product-security-group/Security_Ladders/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+### Templates_[TMP] directory

+If you want to create a brand-new ladder, we provided a template directory that has an example of each type of file.

 ## [License](./LICENSE)